 Miriam Vicente MarcosCommunity Manager

+Miriam is currently the coordinator of the PlanUp project.
 Miriam is at the very core of the PlanUp community: newsletter coordinator and editor; social media manager; debating climate moderator and multimedia producer.
-She gives creative assistance and develops and implements the
+She gives creative assistance and develops and implements the P

 Kaisa AmaralCommunication Director